Games Like Kahoot & Quizizz

 Many teachers have reported success with these types of games as they help keep kids interested in learning.

-Let’s first talk a bit about both tools.
+Before looking at these alternative games like Kahoot and Quizizz, let’s first talk a bit about both these tools.

 1. Trivia Crack